 1 Neutropenia is defined as less than 500 cells/mm³.

 Patients were treated with CRESEMBA intravenously or via oral administration at the recommended doses.
 Median treatment duration was 102 days for patients classified as primary, 33 days for refractory, and 85 days for intolerant [see DOSAGE AND ADMINISTRATION].

-For patients with invasive mucormycosis, all-cause mortality through day 42 and success in overall response at the End-of-Treatment as assessed by the independent Data Review Committee is shown in Table 10.
-These results provide evidence that CRESEMBA is effective for the treatment for mucormycosis, in light of the natural history of untreated mucormycosis.
-However, the efficacy of CRESEMBA for the treatment for invasive mucormycosis has not been evaluated in concurrent, controlled clinical trials.
+For patients with invasive mucormycosis, all-cause mortality through Day 42 and success in overall response at the Endof-Treatment as assessed by the Independent Data Review Committee is shown in Table 11.
+These results provide evidence that CRESEMBA is effective for the treatment of mucormycosis, in light of the natural history of untreated mucormycosis.
+However, the efficacy of CRESEMBA for the treatment of invasive mucormycosis has not been evaluated in concurrent, controlled clinical trials.

 |All-cause Mortality Through Day 42||7 (33%)||5 (46%)||2 (40%)||14 (38%)|